MONAMOOR

 Sofresid logo

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the France 2030 investment plan (ANR-10-IEED-06-34).
+This project received funding from France Energies Marines and its members and partners, as well as French State funding managed by the National Research Agency under the France 2030 investment plan (ANR-10-IEED-06-34).
+It also benefited from the financial support of Bretagne, Pays de la Loire and SUD Provence-Alpes-Côte d’azur regions.

 France 2030 logo